MohamedMassoud/Obstacle-Avoidance-System/README.md

 # Obstacle Avoidance System
-- This system is about programming a 8052 microcontroller for Obstacle Avoidance System.
+- This system is about programming a 8052 microcontroller for Obstacle Avoidance System using Keil Software.

 **Components**